-If the dollar value of the Part D drug you have appealed meets certain minimum levels, you may be able to go on to additional levels of appeal.
-If the dollar value is less than the minimum level, you cannot appeal any further.
-If the dollar value is high enough, the written response you receive to your Level 2 Appeal will explain whom to contact and what to do to ask for a Level 3 Appeal.
+If the value of the Part D drug you have appealed meets a certain dollar amount, you may be able to go on to additional levels of appeal.
+If the dollar amount is less, you cannot appeal any further.
+The written response you receive to your Level 2 Appeal will explain whom to contact and what to do to ask for a Level 3 Appeal.